 - f.
-CAPITAL LOSS CARRYOVERS AND DEFERRALS: As of September 30, 2022, the Fund had no capital loss carryovers for federal income tax purposes.
-Should the Fund incur net capital losses for the tax year ending September 30, 2023, such amounts may be used to offset future realized capital gains for an unlimited time period and retain their character as short-term and/or long-term. - g.
+CAPITAL LOSS CARRYOVERS AND DEFERRALS: As of September 30, 2024, the Fund had no capital loss carryovers for federal income tax purposes.
+Should the Fund incur net capital losses for the tax year ending September 30, 2025, such amounts may be used to offset future realized capital gains for an unlimited time period and retain their character as short-term and/or long-term. - g.
 CAPITAL STOCK: The Fund's Limited Liability Company Agreement authorizes an issuance of an unlimited number of Units, without par value.
 The Fund records sales and repurchases of its capital stock on the trade date.
 Additionally, a 2.00% early repurchase fee will be charged by the Fund with respect to any repurchase of Units at any time prior to the day immediately preceding the one-year anniversary of the Investor's purchase of the Units.
-For the fiscal years ended March 31, 2023 and March 31, 2022, early repurchase fees were \$46,071 and \$616, respectively.
-Such amounts are netted against the cost of Units repurchased in the Statement of Changes in Net Assets.
+For the fiscal year ended March 31, 2025 and the fiscal year ended March 31, 2024, early repurchase fees were \$103,125 and \$27,703 respectively.
+Such amounts are netted against the cost of Units repurchased.

-For the fiscal years ended March 31, 2023 and March 31, 2022, the Fund's capital Unit transactions by class were as follows:
+For the fiscal year ended March 31, 2025 and the fiscal year ended March 31, 2024, the Fund's capital Unit transactions by class were as follows: